 The best colors to use in your eLearning materials when you want to draw attention, promote focus and increase learning tend to be warm colors, like red, yellow, and orange.
 Warm colors are believed to have a stimulating effect.

-For example, red has been proven to draw attention to salient concepts, while yellow simulates the brain and the working memory.
+For example, red has been proven to draw attention to salient concepts, while yellow stimulates the brain and the working memory.

 Orange is an inviting color that helps make the material seem more exciting and less boring.

 It’s best to use warm colors sparingly since they are so stimulating and can become “too much” if not used carefully.

 Cool colors, like blues and purples, are more calming.
 Blue is one of the most commonly used corporate colors for this reason—it helps readers to feel more at ease, so it’s a great color to use if you’re presenting a lot of information that can seem overwhelming at first.
 It helps the employee continue reading without becoming too anxious about what’s being presented.

 Even black and white are colors that carry meaning and significance in color psychology.
 Black is a color that can make the reading of text easier, and it’s also a good color to use as a border or outline for an image or block of text because it provides emphasis and distinction.

 White provides a break for the eyes, and it’s always good to include basic white space on a page that’s text-heavy because it allows the eyes to rest and helps avoid the feeling of being overwhelmed by materials.